Alcoholic Beverage Sales and Service, and Venue Liquor Licensing

 Units operating a licensed venue must comply with the following when purchasing alcoholic beverages for sale and service in that licensed venue:

-- the procedure Purchase and Handling of Alcoholic Beverages at Licensed Venues; and
+- Administrative Procedure: Purchase and Handling of Alcoholic Beverages at Licensed Venues; and

 - all applicable local, state and federal laws related to the use, possession, distribution, consumption, and sale of alcoholic beverages.